Home RecipesDessertsSpooky Eye Pies

 Calories: 173kcalCarbohydrates: 10gProtein: 2gFat: 5gSaturated Fat: 2gPolyunsaturated Fat: 0.02gMonounsaturated Fat: 0.2gCholesterol: 4mgSodium: 122mgPotassium: 12mgFiber: 1gSugar: 3gVitamin A: 1IUVitamin C: 0.01mgCalcium: 4mgIron: 1mg

-Keyword cherry eye pies, Cherry Pie Recipe, Eye Pies, halloween food, Halloween recipe, Spooky eye pies
+Keyword cherry eye pies, Cherry Pie Recipe, Eye Pies, halloween food, Halloween recipe, Recipe for Halloween Eye Pies, Spooky eye pies

 Tried this recipe?Let us know how it was!